thu-ml/tianshou/docs/tutorials/batch.rst

     ``Batch.cat`` and ``Batch.cat_`` does not support ``axis`` argument as ``np.concatenate`` and ``torch.cat``.

-    ``Batch.stack`` and ``Batch.stack_`` support ``axis`` argument so that one can stack batches besides the first dimension.
+    ``Batch.stack`` and ``Batch.stack_`` support the ``axis`` argument so that one can stack batches besides the first dimension.
 But be cautious, if there are keys that are not shared across all batches, ``stack`` with ``axis != 0`` is undefined, and will cause an exception.

 Miscellaneous Notes
 -------------------

-1. ``Batch`` is serializable and therefore Pickle compatible. ``Batch`` objects can be saved to disk and later restored by python ``pickle`` module.
+1. ``Batch`` is serializable and therefore Pickle compatible. ``Batch`` objects can be saved to disk and later restored by the python ``pickle`` module.
 This pickle compatibility is especially important for distributed sampling from environments.

-2. It is often the case that the observations returned from the environment are numpy ndarrays but the policy requires ``torch.Tensor`` for prediction and learning.
+2. It is often the case that the observations returned from the environment are NumPy ndarrays but the policy requires ``torch.Tensor`` for prediction and learning.
 In this regard, Tianshou provides helper functions to convert the stored data in-place into Numpy arrays or Torch tensors.

 .. code-block:: python